Sustainability

 We serve around 2,700 meals ‘backstage’ each year to touring stage technicians and artists.
 Annually!
 This means we can make a significant impact by making these meals vegetarian by default.
 So that’s exactly what we’ve done.
 From the start of this season, our meals are served as vegetarian as standard, and anyone who still prefers meat can request it in advance.

-From Ambition to Results
+From ambition to results

 Sustainability as an integral part